sorl/aino-utkik/docs/introduction.rst

     3. Make it easy to update the current context for the template rendering.

-       Well it's not hard but still not quite there, there is a method called ``get_context_data`` Is this where you should get all your context data?
+       Well it's not hard but still not quite there, like in ``utkik.View`` there is also a method called ``get_context_data`` This is probalbly thought of where you should get all your context data.
 In my mind that is mostly what a view does in a typical case, It collects data for the context that it used to render the template with.
-I guess this is where most of your code will end up unless you do something creative.
+I guess this is where most of your views code will end up unless you do something creative.
+       ``utkik.View`` used this method to do the final getting of data but it is not intended to be where it is all collected and calculated.

     4. Have sensible hooks for subclassing.